Trust-Preserved Human-Robot Shared Autonomy enabled by Bayesian Relational Event Modeling

 \section{Conclusion and Future Work}

 In this paper, a trust-preserved shared autonomy strategy was proposed, which allows robots to seamlessly adjust their autonomy level, striving to optimize team performance and enhance their acceptance among human collaborators.
 Providing an innovative approach to model the dynamics of human trust based on Bayesian REM, this paper opens a new perspective of trust modeling in remote human-robot interaction scenarios.
-Future work will investigate the application of the proposed method to more general and complex human-robot teaming scenarios, for example, considering the disuse of robots or dynamically changing priorities.
+Future work plans to validate the proposed method using experiments performed with real robots and realistic interfaces.